Ronaldinho released from Paraguayan prison on house arrest after 32-day stay | Goal.com

 The pair were arrested in early March after allegedly using a false passport to enter the country.

-After spending 32 days in prison, judge Gustavo Amarilla has decided that the duo can live in a hotel in Asuncion while they wait for their case to be decided.
+After spending 32 days in prison, judge Gustavo Amarilla has decided that the duo can live in a hotel in Asuncion while they await trial on their charges.

-Lawyers for Ronaldinho and Assis have posted a $1.6 million bail on behalf of their clients.
+Lawyers for Ronaldinho and Assis have posted a $1.6 million bail on behalf of their clients, after a bail application was previously denied because authorities deemed the pair to be a flight risk.

+Ronaldinho and Assis were detained after producing the documents when entering Paraguay, having traveled to the country to take part in a number of promotional events.

+Instead the duo ended up inside the maximum security Agrupacion Especializada prison after being arrested at the Resort Yacht & Golf Club Paraguay.

 More to follow...